 “Destroying it?
 Or rescuing it?”
 I ask with an effective retort.

-“Well, I suppose this hasn’t crossed your mind yet, but if they rescue this planet, I’m history.
+“Well, I doubt you care that much, but if they rescue this planet, I’m history.
 I can only exist in these temperatures and pressures.
 I’ve already told you that,” she says, sadly and sarcastically in an ingenious combination.